alandawi/monkmation/README.md

-npm run cleanreports        # clean the reports folder npm run cleanscreenshots    # clean the screenshots folder npm run cleanfolders        # run the cleanscreenshots & cleanreports scripts npm run test                # run the unit tests with the default environment npm run test:chrome         # run the unit tests with the Chrome environment npm run test:firefox        # run the unit tests with the Firefox environment npm run test:ie             # run the unit tests with the Internet Explorer environment
+npm run cleanreports        # clean the reports folder npm run cleanscreenshots    # clean the screenshots folder npm run cleanfolders        # run the cleanscreenshots & cleanreports scripts npm run test                # run the test with the default environment npm run test:chrome         # run the test with the Chrome environment npm run test:firefox        # run the test with the Firefox environment npm run test:ie             # run the test with the Internet Explorer environment
 ```

 ## Documentation